The commissioners recently agreed the following aim ‘to retain the character of the harbour’ and following objectives:

 John Carr is a professional photographer and currently the photographer for the Royal College of Surgeons in London and he has a wide experience in the marine industry including 20 years at sea.
 He is a keen east coast yachtsman with RYA Yachtmaster offshore qualifications and berths his yacht in Brightlingsea.

 Brought up in a boat yard on the river Colne, Fiona has been a regular user of Brightlingsea harbour since childhood.
 She has over 35 years experience working in the marine industry, 20 of which have been as a consultant providing event management and communications services to a wide range of marine organisations.

 Duncan is a Civil Engineer specialising in foundation design.
 He has recently retired.
 He is a keen dinghy sailor having been a member of Brightlingsea Sailing Club for 50 years.
 Currently he is developing an interest in larger boats including smacks and has his own yacht.

-Nigel is a long term Brightlingsea resident and brings his experience as a BBC television cameraman for 35 years as well as a strong interest in environmental matters.
+Nigel is a long term Brightlingsea resident and brings his experience as a television cameraman for 35 years as well as a strong interest in environmental matters.
 He helps local groups and organisations and particularly enjoys ‘messing about in boats’.

 A New commissioner is required to join the team.